Considerations for Recovery for Post-Operative and Acute Injury Care: A Complimentary and Traditional Chinese Medical Accompaniment

 • Relax and soften injured, tired, and overused muscles

-• Release endorphins—amino acids that work as the body’s natural painkiller.
+• Release endorphins—amino acids that are the body’s natural painkiller.

 Meditation and Visualization

 Tapping is simple and painless.
 It can be learned by anyone.
 And you can apply it to yourself, whenever you want, wherever you are.
-It’s less expensive and less time consuming.
-It can be used with specific emotional intent towards your own unique life challenges and experiences.
-Most importantly, it gives you the power to heal yourself, putting control over your destiny back into your own hands.To see a demonstration of tapping from the world renowned Mercola Institute click HERE.
-There is also plenty of introductory materials here to start your journey into Tapping today.
+It’s less expensive and less time-consuming.
+It can be used with specific emotional intent towards your unique life challenges and experiences.
+Most importantly, it gives you the power to heal yourself, putting control over your destiny back into your own hands.
+To see a tapping demonstration from the world-renowned Mercola Institute, click HERE.
+There are plenty of introductory materials to start your journey into Tapping today.

-Disclaimer: The information provided in this article is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional.
+Disclaimer: The information in this article is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional.
 You should not use the information in this article for self-diagnosis or to replace any prescriptive medication.
-You should consult with a health care professional before starting any diet, exercise or supplementation program, before taking any medication, or if you have or suspect you might have a health problem, suffer from allergies, are pregnant or nursing.
+You should consult with a health care professional before starting any diet, exercise, or supplementation program, before taking any medication, or if you have or suspect you might have a health problem, suffer from allergies, are pregnant or nursing.